coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/configuring-legacy-network-topology.md

 ```

 {% hint style="info" %}
-Weekly, [Cardano Explorer](https://explorer.cardano.org/) publishes a current list of IP addresses and ports for all available relay nodes registered on the Cardano blockchain in a [`topology.json`](https://explorer.cardano.org/relays/topology.json) file.
+Weekly, [Cardano Explorer](https://explorer.cardano.org/) publishes a current list of IP addresses and ports for all relay nodes registered on the Cardano blockchain in a [`topology.json`](https://explorer.cardano.org/relays/topology.json) file.
 {% endhint %}

 To implement the updated topology, restart your stake pool.